UKCloud/documentation/articles/vmware/vmw-how-setup-gpu-compute.md

 ## Next steps

-In this guide, you've learned how to set up your environment to enable the provisioning of your Cloud GPU service and you can now start creating your GPU‑powered applications.
+In this article, you've learned how to set up your environment to enable the provisioning of your Cloud GPU service and you can now start creating your GPU‑powered applications.

 For information about NVIDIA virtual GPU software specific to your OS, see:

 <https://docs.nvidia.com/grid/latest/index.html>

-## Glossary

-This section provides a glossary of terms specific to Cloud GPU.

-**Cloud GPU**&nbsp;&nbsp;A UKCloud IaaS service that enables you to supplement your on-platform compute resources with GPU capabilities that help meet specialist requirements of advanced applications, such as visualisation workloads or large-scale mathematical modelling.

-**GPU**&nbsp;&nbsp;Graphics processing unit.

-**NVIDIA GRID**&nbsp;&nbsp;The software that enables the GPU card to be exposed as a shared PCI device.

-**PRIORITY VM**&nbsp;&nbsp;A UKCloud for VMware VM type with uncontended compute resource allocation (CPU/RAM).
-Automated rebalancing is configured to reduce workload movement around the platform, reducing workload disruption.

 ## Feedback